tom-barbereau/tom-barbereau.github.io/content/reads.md

 ## Academic publications

 Over the years, I read compelling academic works that I repeatedly lean on.
-Below is a selection of these works, generated using [BibBase](https://bibbase.org/).
+Below is a selection of these works, generated using a Zotero collection in combination with BibBase.

 <br>